Ohtuproju2021syksy/Discord-Bot-better/documentation/setupmainbot.md

-# Instructions for the main Bot
+# Instructions for the Bot

 Add `.env` file to root of the repository (same directory with `package.json`).